Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Introduction

-When people study, analyze, and design robotic or artificial intelligence (AI) systems, they would like to compare them with natural systems working.
-For example, many natural systems (e.g., brains, immune system, ecology, societies) are characterized by apparently complex behaviors that emerge as a result of often nonlinear spatiotemporal interactions among a large number of component systems at different levels of the organization \cite{levin1998ecosystems}.
-From the single-robot perspective, cognitive developmental robotics (CDR) aims to provide a new understanding of how human higher cognitive functions develop by using a synthetic approach that developmentally constructs cognitive functions \cite{asada2009cognitive}.
-For multi-agent systems (MAS)\footnote{In this paper, we use the term agent to mean autonomous intelligent entities, such as robot.}, they potentially share the properties of {\it swarm intelligence} \cite{beni1993swarm} in practical applications (like search, rescue, mining, map construction, exploration, etc.), representing the collective behavior of distributed and self-organized systems.
+From multi-agent systems (MAS) perspective, cognitive models can provide a substantial way to better probe multi-agent issues by taking into account the essential characteristics of cognitive agents and their various capacities \cite{sun2001implicit}.
+Furthermore, cognitive modeling presents a more realistic basis for understanding multi-agent interaction by embodying realistic constraints (like agents' innate-values and needs), capabilities, and tendencies of individual agents in interacting with their environments, including physical and social environments \cite{sun2001cognitive}.
+Agents potentially share the properties of {\it swarm intelligence} \cite{beni1993swarm} in practical applications (like search, rescue, mining, map construction, exploration, etc.), representing the collective behavior of distributed and self-organized systems.
 There are a lot of research fields related to it, especially building so-called \textit{artificial social systems}, such as drones and self-driving cars.
 Specifically, in multi-robot systems (MRS), each robot can internally estimate the utility of executing an action.
 And robots' utility estimates will be inexact for several reasons, including mission cost, strategy rewards, sensor noise, general uncertainty, and environmental change \cite{gerkey2003multi,yang2019self}.
 Furthermore, in MAS cooperation, trust is an essential component for describing the agent's purposes.
 In other words, there are complex relationships between utility, transparency, and trust, which depend on individual purposes \cite{wortham2017robot}.
 Especially considering humans and robots collaborated as a team, recognizing the utility of robots will increase interest in group understanding and improve Human-Robot Interaction (HRI) performance in tasks \cite{prewett2010managing}.
-In this paper, we introduce a utility-orient needs paradigm and survey existing work on robotics and AI through the lens of utility.
-We organize this review by the relationships between single-agent, multi-agent, trust among agents, and HRI to underscore the effects of utility on interaction outcomes.